slaclab/xtcav/README.md

 ### Installing

 If you would like to enhance or change the xtcav code, you can set up the repository locally using the usual 'git clone' method.
 However, you won't be able to test code on any of the psana data unless you're using one of the psana servers.
 For development, you should clone the repository into your UNIX account.
-In order to use the psana python package, you'll first have to run the command
+Once you've ssh-ed into the psana server, in order to use the psana python package, you'll first have to run the command

 ```
 source /reg/g/psdm/etc/psconda.sh